 This is not a Virginia ABC permitted event.

 Generators are not permitted.

-Pets allowed but must remain on leash and under control of owner at all times.
+Pets are allowed but must remain on leash and under owner control at all times.

 Please be respectful of noise in the late night hours.